rackerlabs/support-how-to/content/how-to/rackspace-email/domains-cloud-office-control-panel/index.md

 product_url: rackspace-email
 ---

-You use the **Domains** section of the Cloud Office Control Panel to easily manage self-service migration, DNS settings, spam filtering rules, access rights, disclaimers, and archiving.
+Use the **Domains** section of the Cloud Office Control Panel to easily manage self-service migration, DNS settings, spam filtering rules, access rights, disclaimers, and archiving.

 ### Manage domains

-From the **Manage Domains** section of the control panel, you can perform the following domain-related tasks:
+From the **Manage Domains** section of the Control Panel, you can perform the following domain-related tasks:

 - [Add a domain](/support/how-to/add-domains-with-the-cloud-office-control-panel)
 - [Manage domain aliases](/support/how-to/manage-domain-aliases-with-the-cloud-office-control-panel)